inutano/thunderbuddies/README.md

 The level of thunder alert is an integer from 0 to 4, default parameter is 4.
 Default parameter of the image directory is also `/tmp`.

 **WARNING AGAIN**: You do not have to worry about specifying your location.
-When our supercomputer system in Mishima goes down, your computer will follow no matter how good the weather is on your place.
+When our supercomputer system in Mishima goes down, your computer will follow no matter how good the weather is at your place.

 ## Contributing